jez/pandoc-markdown-css-theme/src/kitchen-sink/index.md

 Markdown footnotes become side notes.[^long] After the note.
 This paragraph is not short, but the margin note next to us is much longer, which pushes the subsequent notes further away from their anchor.
+But also, footnotes.[^foot]

 [^long]:
   {-} In this margin note, we've got quite a bit of text.
 It spans multiple so